Nicola Sutton, Chief Executive | English Language Partners New Zealand

 “The level of innovation by our teachers surpassed all expectation.
 The first lessons started the day after lockdown with teachers organising their own technology and phoning learners to tell them about classes and how to access them.
 All kinds of delivery started as we scrambled to provide training for our teams,” said Jo Leach, programmes manager at English Language Partners New Zealand (ELP).

-Week by week, classes have become more polished as everyone gets to grip with a new approach to teaching and teachers share what they are learning.
-Feedback from learners has also been positive.
+Week by week, classes became more polished as everyone got to grips with a new approach to teaching, and teachers shared what they learnt.
+Feedback from learners was very positive.

 ELP will look back on 2020 as the moment when a whole new way of delivering our services was birthed.
 We are excited by the possibilities.
 Learners can now choose to participate in face-to-face classes or join an online community; some might choose to do both.

 Our vision, that former refugees and migrants can participate successfully in all aspects of life in Aotearoa, just got a massive boost.